 What we like: An affordable pant for warm-weather hiking; available in a wide range of sizes.

 Many of the options on this list are approaching $100, but affordability isn’t the only reason we’re excited about REI’s Trailmade Pants.
-Made with lightweight nylon, the Trailmade is both breathable and quick to dry, making it a great choice for summer outings and travel (along with Mountain Hardwear’s Dynama/2 below).
+Made with lightweight nylon, the Trailmade is both breathable and quick to dry, making it a great choice for summer outings and travel (along with Mountain Hardwear’s Dynama below).
 Comfort is a strong suit as well, with integrated stretch and articulated knees that lend mobility for both trail and camp activities.
-And—kudos to REI—we love the Trailmade’s styling, from the fun contrasting zipper and pull to the reinforced knee patches and bungees at the cuffs for securing the legs at the calf (a great feature for climbers in particular).
+And—kudos to REI—we love the Trailmade’s styling, from the reinforced knee patches to the bungees at the cuffs for securing the legs at the calf (a great feature for climbers).
 Added up, the Trailmade is a stylish and functional warm-weather alternative to the Halle above for $25 less.

 Despite being well built for the price, the Trailmade does come with some notable compromises.
 First off, the waistband doesn’t have much give (only the back half features elastic), and we’d prefer a simpler spandex design without the possible pinch points of a button or drawcord.
-Some of the finer details could also use a little improvement: The single zippered pocket is too snug for larger iPhones, and the fabric has a tendency to bag out a bit in between washings.
-But overall, the Trailmade performed wonderfully for us during a three-day backpacking trip, and it strikes our team as one of the best budget hiking pants ever made.
-The cherry on top is REI’s extensive sizing selection: The Trailmade is available in standard and petite sizes from 0 to 16, along with plus sizes up to 22W, so most women should be able to find a good all-around fit.
+REI does make a pull-on version of the pants that features elastic around the entire waist, but there's still a drawcord at the front.
+Some of the finer details could also use a little improvement: The single zippered pocket on the standard Trailmade is snug for larger iPhones, and the fabric has a tendency to bag out a bit in between washings.
+But overall, the Trailmade performed wonderfully for us during a three-day backpacking trip (as did the pull-on version on a different trip), and this pant strikes our team as one of the best budget hiking pants ever made.
+The cherry on top is REI’s extensive sizing selection: The regular Trailmade is available in standard, tall, and petite sizes from 0 to 16, along with plus sizes up to 26W.

 Best Leggings for Hiking